kubeshop/botkube-docs/docs/architecture/index.md

 Botkube is split into two main parts:

-- Botkube Core: Botkube binary that serves as a bridge between communication platforms (e.g. Slack, Discord) and Botkube plugins (sources and executors).
+- Botkube agent: Botkube binary that serves as a bridge between communication platforms (e.g. Slack, Discord) and Botkube plugins (sources and executors).
-- [Botkube plugins](../plugin/index.md): The executable binaries that communicate with Botkube Core over an RPC interface.
+- [Botkube plugins](../plugin/index.md): The executable binaries that communicate with Botkube agent over an RPC interface.
 Botkube supports two types of plugins, respectively called Source plugins and Executor plugins.

 ## Components